PCF Guideline – Chinese

 Calculating the carbon footprint of products provides the best product-level information for identification, tracking and reducing scope 3 GHG emissions in the industry.

-Piloting the TfS PCF data-sharing solution
+TfS PCF data-sharing solution

 TfS members practice what they preach – they are committed to climate action in line with the Paris agreement and GHG emission reduction